Get E-Book

 }

-That pattern gives code-level control, but it also moves failure later.
-If the application has already imported modules that read configuration, catching a missing file there might be too late.
+That gives code-level control, but it also moves failure later.
+If the app already imported modules that read configuration, catching a missing file there may be too late.

 Use CLI loading for process-wide startup configuration.
 Use programmatic loading for scripts, tests, and carefully ordered boot modules where code owns the timing.